improving-minnesota/react-workshop/labs/lab-04-flux.md

 ```

-- Our final method is to POST to create a new employee in the database:
+- Our final method creates a new employee with an HTTP POST request:

 ```javascript
 create: function (payload) {